 ANSI/KCMA A161.1 Certification Requirements

-To begin the process for certification under the ANSI/KCMA A161.1 Program, cabinet manufacturers must make sure the cabinet line(s) they are looking to certify meet these requirements.
-There are 14 total requirements and 8 categories for testing that are conducted in order to comply with the standard.
+To begin the process for certification under the ANSI/KCMA A161.1 Program, American cabinet manufacturers must make sure the cabinet line(s) they are looking to certify meets these 14 requirements.
+After these are met, 8 categories of tests are conducted.
 Companies do not have to be a member of KCMA to participate.

 All cabinets designed to rest on the floor must be provided with a toe space at least two inches deep and three inches high.